mnvr/advent-of-code-2023/README.md

     answers.
 -   `make o` - same as `make test`, but first compile the .hs file using GHC with optimizations enabled.
 There's also a `make o2` variant of this.
 -   `make verify` - Run `make test`, but for all days so far, in reverse.
+Print nice and pretty stats about all the days too.
 -   `make clean` - Clean temporary files (written to `out/`).

 All of these are wrappers around the basic pattern of